dheereshagrwal/colored-icons/README.md

 ## Demo

-To see all the icons available at the moment, just visit the github pages
+To see all the icons available at the moment, just visit [Colored Icons Library Demo](https://dheereshagrwal.github.io/colored-icons/)

 ## Features
 - Super easy integration into your web projects using the `<i>` tag